Are you looking for up-to-date SEO statistics for 2023? You’re in the right place.

 4. Does including a keyword in the URL help with high CTR?

-Yes, URLs that include a keyword have a 45% higher click-through rate compared to URLs that don’t contain a keyword.
+Yes, URLs that include a keyword have a 45% higher click-through rate than URLs that don’t.
 Also, Backlinko found that titles between 40-60 characters have the highest organic CTR.

 Google First Page Statistics

 Want to know how the first page websites rank on Google?
 Here’s a list of Google first page statistics you should know.

 1. Does domain age matter in the first page rankings?

 According to Ahrefs, the average first-page ranking results have an average domain age of 2+ years old.
 The domains that rank at the #1 position on Google are almost 3 years old.